 Courtland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Courtland is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Courtland who work in management occupations (9.76%), healthcare suport services (9.59%), and maintenance occupations (8.29%).

-As is often the case in a small town, Courtland doesn't have a public transportation system that people use for their commute.
+Courtland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Courtland rank slightly lower than the national average.
 15.97% of adults 25 and older in Courtland have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.